thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 Change these settings accordingly based on your testing and your orgs needs.
 The settings "System restart deferral", "Installation Deferral" and "Delay" is the ones you can adjust based on your needs and deployment rings, that will have an impact to the end-user experience.

 You can also check if the settings deployed by opening Dell Command | Update on the device, hit the settings button in the rop right corner.
-Then you should see a red text saying "
+Then you should see a red text saying "Some settings are managed by your organization" in the top of the settings windows.

+Finally, all updates deployed via Dell Command | Update is logged to C:\ProgramData\Dell\UpdateService\Log - Look for the "activity.log" log to see what updates has been downloaded along with the install status, success or failed, where the "service.log" is more for the app itself, to see connectivity to update servers and whether a reboot is pending or not.

 ### Sample deployment rings - 1 policy pr. ring